AriFordsham/GHCWiki/commentary/compiler/type-type.md

 </td></tr></table>

 <table><tr><th>**Algebraic**</th>
-<td>an algebraic data type is a data type with one or more constructors, whether declared with `data` or `newtype`.
+<td>An algebraic data type is a data type with one or more constructors, whether declared with `data` or `newtype`.
 An algebraic type is one that can be deconstructed        with a case expression.
 "Algebraic" is **NOT** the same as "lifted",  because unboxed tuples count as "algebraic".
 </td></tr></table>

+<table><tr><th>**Primitive**</th>
-> **Primitive**: a type is primitive iff it is a built-in type that can't be expressed        in Haskell.
+<td>a type is primitive iff it is a built-in type that can't be expressed        in Haskell.

-> >
-> > Currently, all primitive types are unlifted, but that's not necessarily the case.
+Currently, all primitive types are unlifted, but that's not necessarily the case.
 (E.g. Int could be primitive.)
+</td></tr></table>

-> >
+>
-> > Some primitive types are unboxed, such as Int\#, whereas some are boxed but unlifted (such as ByteArray\#).
+> Some primitive types are unboxed, such as Int\#, whereas some are boxed but unlifted (such as ByteArray\#).
 The only primitive types that we classify as algebraic are the unboxed tuples.

 Examples of type classifications: